Thermal Analysis

 Irradiation

-Irradiation refers to the radiant energy that is incident on a surface per unit area.
-It is related to radiative heat transfer as it determines the amount of radiation that is absorbed by a surface.
-The irradiation received by a surface affects the rate at which the surface gains or loses thermal energy through radiation.
-In the context of radiative heat transfer, irradiation plays a crucial role as it influences the heat exchange between surfaces and the surrounding environment.
+Irradiation refers to the radiant energy incident on a surface per unit area.
+It is related to radiative heat transfer, as it determines how much radiation is absorbed by a surface.
+The irradiation received by a surface influences the rate at which the surface gains or loses thermal energy through radiation.
+In the context of radiative heat transfer, irradiation plays a crucial role because it affects the heat exchange between surfaces and the surrounding environment.

-Kinematic viscosity, denoted by the symbol ν, is a fluid property defined as the ratio of the dynamic viscosity, measured in [Pa⋅s], to the mass density, measured in [kg/m3].
+Kinematic viscosity, denoted by the symbol ν, is a fluid property defined as the ratio of dynamic viscosity (measured in [Pa·s]) to mass density ρ,measured in [kg/m3].
 It has units of [m2/s].
-Kinematic viscosity is a measure of a fluid's resistance to flow under the influence of gravity, and it provides insight into the fluid's internal friction and ability to deform.
+Kinematic viscosity is a measure of a fluid’s resistance to flow under the influence of gravity and provides insight into the fluid’s internal friction and ability to deform.
 In the context of fluid dynamics, kinematic viscosity plays a crucial role in determining the behavior of boundary layers, diffusion, and the overall flow characteristics of a fluid.

-Laminar flow is a type of fluid flow where the fluid moves in parallel layers with minimal mixing between the layers.
-In laminar flow, the fluid moves smoothly in an orderly fashion, and the velocity of the fluid at any point remains constant over time.
-This type of flow is characterized by well-defined streamlines and low fluid velocity gradients.
-Laminar flow is typically observed at lower flow rates and is distinguished by its organized and predictable behavior.
+Laminar flow is a type of fluid flow in which the fluid moves in parallel layers with minimal mixing between them.
+In laminar flow, the fluid flows smoothly in an orderly manner, and the velocity of the fluid at each point remains constant over time.
+This type of flow is characterized by well-defined streamlines and low velocity gradients within the fluid.
+Laminar flow typically occurs at lower flow velocities and is distinguished by its organized and predictable behavior.

 Latent heat refers to the energy associated with a phase change of a substance, such as from solid to liquid, liquid to gas, or vice versa.
-This energy is not related to a change in temperature, but rather to the change in state of the substance.
-For example, when a liquid evaporates and turns into a gas, or when a gas condenses into a liquid, the energy involved in this phase change is known as latent heat.
-It's important to note that this energy is not directly related to the temperature of the substance, but rather to the change in its physical state.
+This energy is not related to a change in temperature but rather to the change in the physical state of the substance.
+For example, when a liquid evaporates and turns into a gas, or when a gas condenses into a liquid, the energy involved in this phase change is called latent heat.
+It is important to note that this energy is not directly related to the temperature of the substance but to the transformation in its physical state.

-The lumped capacitance method is a simplified approach used to analyze transient conduction problems in which a solid experiences a sudden change in its thermal environment.
-The method assumes that the temperature of the solid is spatially uniform at any instant during the transient process, meaning that temperature gradients within the solid are considered negligible.
+The lumped capacitance method is a simplified approach used to analyze transient conduction problems in which a solid body undergoes a sudden change in its thermal environment.
+The method assumes that the temperature within the solid is spatially uniform at any given moment during the transient process, meaning that temperature gradients inside the solid are considered negligible.

-To determine the validity of the lumped capacitance method, a criterion is used to assess whether it can be applied with reasonable accuracy.
-This criterion involves calculating the Biot number, which compares the convection heat transfer at the solid's surface to the heat conduction within the solid.
-If the Biot number is less than a certain value (typically 0.1), the lumped capacitance method is considered valid for the given problem.
+To determine the validity of the lumped capacitance method, a criterion is used to assess whether the method can be applied with reasonable accuracy.
+This criterion involves calculating the Biot number, which compares the convective heat transfer at the surface of the solid to the conductive heat transfer within the solid.
+If the Biot number is less than a certain threshold (typically 0.1), the lumped capacitance method is considered valid for the given problem.

-The characteristic length, denoted as Lc, plays a crucial role in determining the validity of the method.
-It is defined as the ratio of the solid's volume to its surface area, and it facilitates the calculation of Lc for solids of different shapes.
-Additionally, the Fourier number, another dimensionless parameter, is used to characterize transient conduction problems in conjunction with the Biot number.
+The characteristic length, denoted as Lc, plays a crucial role in determining the method's validity.
+It is defined as the ratio of the volume of the solid to its surface area and facilitates the calculation of Lc for solids of various shapes.
+Additionally, the Fourier number, another dimensionless parameter, is used alongside the Biot number to characterize transient conduction problems.

-Overall, the lumped capacitance method provides a simple and convenient way to analyze transient heating and cooling problems under specific conditions, and it is often used as a first approximation for such scenarios
+Overall, the lumped capacitance method provides a simple and convenient way to analyze transient heating and cooling problems under specific conditions and is often used as a first approximation for such scenarios.

 Newton’s law of cooling is a fundamental principle in heat transfer.
 It states that the rate of heat transfer between a surface and a fluid is proportional to the temperature difference between the surface and the fluid.
 Mathematically, it can be expressed as: